IoannisPapadakis/ObserveEconomicInequality/README.md

 Looking at the example above, let's imagine that the user clicks on Cook County, Illinois.
 They are interested in exploring the income differences of highly educated men and women in this region.
-From the boxplot on the right, we see that the median man with a Master's Degree is at the 75th percentile for women with the same level of education.
+From the boxplot on the left, we see that the median man with a Master's Degree is at the 75th percentile for women with the same level of education.
 This points towards significant gender inequality.

 This kind of analysis can be replicated across every county in the US, allowing the user to compare race,